 October 22-31, 2022

 Calling all ghosts, goblins, and witches - join us for Boo at the Zoo!
-Due to its popularity, we are extending Boo at the Zoo to four weekends in October.
-Enjoy this family-friendly Halloween event with a spooky animal-themed scavenger hunt and fun goodies.
+Enjoy this family-friendly Halloween event with a spooky animal-themed scavenger hunt to collect animal trading cards.
 Remember to dress in costume to enter our social media costume contest.
 Tickets go on sale in mid-September.
 This event sells out fast!!

 November 11-23, 25-30, 2022 | December 1-23, 26-31, 2022